orhanarifoglu/Web-Development-Exercises/README.md

 # Web-Development-Exercises

-This is set of exercises for web.xjx
+This is set of exercises for web.